WaterDamageRestorationMarketing

 Google Ads

 →The most expensive clicks in home services.
-We run single-keyword ad groups for the highest-intent emergency searches, a human watching during storm and cold-snap events, spend dialed down when trucks are slammed, and tight tracking on every call.
+We run call-focused single-keyword ad groups for the highest-intent emergency searches, weather-triggered bidding during storm and cold-snap events, spend dialed down when trucks are slammed, and tight tracking on every call.

 LSA

-→Usually the cheapest exclusive emergency leads when approved.
-We handle Google Guarantee screening, daily lead disputes (real money back from junk leads), and weekly capacity adjustments.
+→Usually the cheapest exclusive emergency leads when approved — and call-first by default, which is how water damage buys.
+We handle Google Screened / Google Guarantee, daily lead disputes (real money back from junk leads), and weekly capacity adjustments.

 Meta Ads